Shilajit Side Effects: What to Know Before Use

 The Biggest Risk: Impure or Fake Shilajit

-The most significant safety concern with shilajit is not the substance itself — it is the quality of what you buy.
-Impure, unprocessed, or counterfeit shilajit may contain:
+The most big safety concern with shilajit is not the substance itself — it is the quality of what you buy.
+Impure, unprocessed, or counterfeit shilajit may have:

 • Heavy metals — arsenic, lead, and mercury at dangerous levels